gorcinskis/KotliGradle/README.md

-Kotlin+Selenide test using Gradle Build Tool for
+Kotlin+Selenide test using Gradle Build Tool.

 --> Running Tests from an IDE (IntelliJ IDEA):
   1. Open your project in IntelliJ IDEA.